cgeyer/webexcc-console/README.md

 }
 ```

-If you want to add some parameters to your demo to make it more dynamic, you can just add an array field called `parameters` to the demo object which contains the following mandatory fields:
+If you want to add some parameters to your demo to make it more dynamic, you can just add a JSON object called `parameters` which may contain multiple parameters, each with the following structure:
-* `name` - the name of the field, should be treated like a variable (e.g., "demoLanguage")
+* key - the unique name / identifier of the field
 * `label` - the description of the field, preferrably in your local language (e.g., "Sprache")
 * `type` - the type of the field, can either be `string` or `boolean`
 * `value` - the value of the field, can be anything in case of string, but only `true` or `false` in case of `boolean`

-Here is a complete example for a demo which lets you define the language of the demo and whether the contact center is closed:
+Here is a working example for a demo which lets you define the language of the demo and whether the contact center is closed:

 ```json
 {